DecentAge/iep-servicemonitor-ui/README.md

 - Manual check function for Website and Wiki

 ## Getting Started
+### Configuration

+You can configure several values for the app.
+The config file is located in `/app/env.config.js`.

 ### Prerequisites

 You need to have following tools installed: